netdata/netdata/packaging/installer/methods/kubernetes.md

 ![Netdata's Kubernetes monitoring
 visualizations](https://user-images.githubusercontent.com/1153921/107801491-5dcb0f00-6d1d-11eb-9ab1-876c39f556e2.png)

-If you don't need to configure your Netdata deployment, [skip down](#whats-next) to learn how to opt-in to the Kubernetes monitoring open beta, in addition to more guides and resources on Kubernetes monitoring with Netdata.
+If you don't need to configure your Netdata deployment, [skip down](#whats-next) to see how Kubernetes monitoring works in Netdata, in addition to more guides and resources.

 ## Configure your Netdata monitoring deployment